geographical-influences-on-ancient-civilizations

 Western Mediterranean Routes

-- Grain and textiles from North Africa.
+- Grain and textiles from North Africa, especially from the fertile regions around Carthage and Cyrene.

 Eastern Mediterranean Routes